Skip advert

 There are a number of online driving eyesight tests that you can find on the Internet that may give you some idea if there is a problem with your eyesight.
 However these have no diagnostic value and should not be taken as the only indication of whether you’re safe to drive.

-A better course of action is to test yourself by trying to read a car number plate from 20 metres and contacting your doctor and the DVLA if you struggle to do so.
+A better course of action is to test yourself by trying to read a car number plate from 20 metres and contact your doctor or optician, as well as the DVLA if you struggle to do so.

 What if there’s a problem with your eyesight?